missyjeanbeutler/Hosting-Digital-Ocean/README.md

 Unless you have lots of friends that enjoy accessing websites by ip (You know they exist) You'll want to route your domain to point at your server.
 This is slightly different for each register.
 Or you can tell the reigstrar to let Digital Ocean manage your routes.
 [Here](https://github.com/zacanger/doc/blob/master/digital-ocean.md#domains) is a short description of how to set up Domain records.

 [Google Domains](https://support.google.com/domains/answer/3290350?hl=en)
+- Custom resource records
+    - You can add a sub domain by replacing the @ in the first input with the subdomain (don't add the dot).
+    - With the drop down, select the A name.
+     - CNAME lets your attach something to an existing A Name record.
+CNAME is like an alias or nickname and will point to your existing site. @ sign for primary, or replace with a word in the second input.
+    - Paste in your IP Address.
+    - Add.
+Keep in mind that it can take a second.
+ - Make sure to add this domain to your whitelist in Auth0.

+??????????=====>>> I don't get when to do port 80 ... port 3005... nginx?

+     - You'll still have to reference the port number.
+     - Nginx

 [Name Cheap](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain)